 Dual Citizenship

-How to Get Dual Citizenship in the United States
+How to Obtain Dual Citizenship in the United States

 The United States doesn’t require a person to choose one nationality over another.
 U.S. citizens are permitted to naturalize in a foreign state without risking their U.S. citizenship.
 (And, if you choose, you may relinquish your U.S. citizenship with no penalty.
 However, renouncing your U.S. citizenship is permanent.
 You would have to naturalize as a U.S. citizen if you wanted your citizenship back.)